 In all fairness, there’s nothing wrong with being in the lowest intelligence class.
 In fact, some of the most popular dog breeds are in that class!
 For example, the Bloodhound, Beagle, Chow Chow, Shih Tzu and Bulldog are all the “least intelligent.”

-Other Reasons Why the Malinois is Smart
+2 More Reasons Why the Malinois is Smart

 This is especially true with adaptive intelligence.
 In this case, we can only rely on examining stories and anecdotes from owners.
-And while instinctive intelligence is easier to measure, it’s impossible to compare dogs of one group to another.
+And while instinctive intelligence is easier to measure, it’s nearly impossible to compare dogs of one group to another.

 Instinctive intelligence is the dog’s natural ability or innate skillset.
 In this case, the Malinois’ skill would be sheep-herding, which they’ve done long before becoming a top military dog.
 Though few are still herding today, their instincts are still intact.

 In the past, all dog breeds were bred for a purpose, role or job in society.
 They were mainly used as a helping hand for humans.
 For this reason, we now have a wide variety of specialized dogs, such as guard dogs, herding dogs, retrievers and more.

 But how is herding a type of intelligence?
 Just think about it.
 With little to no human training, these dogs are able to instinctively push and drive livestock in a certain direction.
 They can predict the movements of sheep and guide accordingly.